SkyWox/Ampersand/README.md

 ## What needs to be added

-* Import of Bundle information from JSON
-  -- So we don't have to only look at Mr. Pearson's charming face!
+* Import of Bundle information from JSON so we don't have to look at just Mr. Pearson's charming face!
-  -- Currently details are hard-coded into the app since there is only one Author
+  -- Currently details are hard-coded into the app since there is only one author
-  -- Flutter has its own method of importing JSON separate from Dart proper
+  -- Flutter has its own method of importing JSON that I didn't implement for this MVP
 * Add navigation to other pages in the app
+* Use custom fonts and match your exact shade of purple

 ## How I made this

-Prior to making this app I had no experience with Flutter.
+Prior to making this app I had no experience with Flutter or any iOS app development.
 This app was made in less than a day, including setting up the Flutter development environment on my computer.
 A rough breakdown of the hours spent:

 **Hour 0-1**: Setting up the Flutter dev environment and familiarizing myself with the Flutter docs
 **Hour 1-2**: Building the stack for the profile photo and information
 **Hours 2-5**: Implementing the scrolling view, the sticky header, and individual components
-**Hours 5-6**: Creating documentation, building APKs, uplading to Appetize, etc.
+**Hours 5-6**: Creating documentation, building app packages, uploading to Appetize, etc.